SAP HANA Azure Backup on file level

 Azure blobxfer utility details

 To store directories and files on Azure storage, one could use CLI or PowerShell, or develop a tool using one of the Azure SDKs.
-There is also a ready-to-use utility, AzCopy, for copying data to Azure storage, but it is Windows only (see Transfer data with the AzCopy Command-Line Utility).
+There is also a ready-to-use utility, AzCopy, for copying data to Azure storage. (see Transfer data with the AzCopy Command-Line Utility).

 Therefore, blobxfer was used for copying SAP HANA backup files.
 It is open source, used by many customers in production environments, and available on GitHub.
 This tool allows one to copy data directly to either Azure blob storage or Azure file share.
 It also offers a range of useful features, like md5 hash or automatic parallelism when copying a directory with multiple files.